eginnovations/helm-charts/README.md

 <h1> eG Innovations </h1>
-<p><big><b>eG - APM</b></big> is an Application Performance Monitoring solution which offers granular visibility over applications deployed in various application servers like Tomcat, Jetty, Websphere, etc., providing end to end monitoring of the application.
-This helm chart is optimised to run in kubernetes cluster.</p>
+<big><b>eG - APM</b></big> is an Application Performance Monitoring solution which offers granular visibility over applications deployed in various application servers like Tomcat, Jboss, Jetty, Websphere, etc., providing end to end monitoring of the application.<br>

+This helm chart is optimised to run in kubernetes cluster.

 <p>The egagent helm chart adds eG Container Agent to every node in the cluster with the help of DaemonSet.
 The egagent chart enables monitoring, tracing, and provides root-cause analysis on the applications that are deployed in the cluster</p>
 ### Steps To Deploy eG Container Agent Using Helm For Kubernetes/OpenShift